AntycSolutions/django-knockout/README.md

 ko_list_utils_string = ko.ko_list_utils(MyObject)
 ```

+ModelForm Usage
+---

-Want to use Django forms to generate your knockout binds as well?
+Want to use Django forms to generate your html and knockout binds as well?
 Just use `KnockoutModelForm`:

 ```python
 # forms.py